lachlan-waugh/6443/slides/content/week01.md

     * groups of 4-5
     * keep track of how you got found each of the flags

+---

+## Bruteforcing at Uni
+if you use automated tools, pls dont use uni DNS servers, use these instead :)
+* Google - 8.8.8.8
+* Cloudflare - 1.1.1.1

 {{% /section %}}

 ---